Voisava Arianiti: Life and marriage

 Voisava married Ivan Crnojević, son of Stefan Crnojević, who became Lord of Zeta in 1465 following his father’s death.
 During his rule, Ivan established his main residence in the fortress town of Žabljak, which served as the political and administrative center of Zeta.
 As his wife, Voisava would have lived there and likely taken part in the social and courtly life of the region.
 Early in his leadership, Ivan faced conflict with the city of Kotor, supported by the Republic of Venice.
 Despite this, he secured backing from local communities such as Grbalj and Paštrovići, and peace was reached after several skirmishes in 1466.
 At the same time, the expanding Ottoman Empire was weakening neighboring rulers, including the Kosača family.
 Following the death of Stefan Vukčić Kosača in 1466, Ivan forged peaceful ties with his successor, Vlatko Kosača, which brought relative stability to Zeta during Voisava’s lifetime.

 Death

 Voisava Arianiti died sometime before July 1469.
-After her death, Ivan Crnojević married Mara, sister of Vlatko Kosača, strengthening political ties between the two families.
+After her death, Ivan Crnojević married Mara Vukčić-Kosača, sister of Vlatko Hercegović, the second Duke of Saint Sava, strengthening political ties between the two families.
 In the early 1470s, facing increasing Ottoman pressure, both Ivan and Vlatko accepted Ottoman suzerainty.